talkowski-lab/rCNV2/data_curation/phenotype/README.md

 Given the scope of analyses in this study, we reduced the 19,153 unique ICD-10 codes to a smaller subset relevant to this study.
 This was accomplished through:
 1. Automated filtering (`prune_ukbb_icd10_dictionary.py`) to isolate ICD-10 codes with a cohort prevalance of at least 0.01% but no greater than 5%
-2. Manual review by a physician to further identify terms unlikely to have a strong genetic component (e.g., infectious .
+2. Manual review by a physician to further identify terms unlikely to have a strong genetic component.

 Afterwards, phenotypes for each sample were converted from ICD-10 to plain-text indications with `icd10_to_indication.py`.